TheCandidStartup/TheCandidStartup.github.io/_drafts/unit-test-code-reuse.md

 })
 ```

 The code is also shaped by the tooling used to run the tests.
 When a unit test fails you want the cause to be as obvious as possible.
 That encourages simple, sequential code.
 The tooling reports an error on a particular line in the test.
-If that's buried inside nested loops or at the bottom of a callstack of function calls, it's going to be hard to figure out what happened.
+If that's buried inside nested loops, or at the bottom of a callstack of function calls, it's going to be hard to figure out what happened.

 The downside is that unit test code can easily become verbose and repetitive.
 We want to find a [sweet spot](https://kentcdodds.com/blog/aha-testing) where we have just enough abstraction to keep our tests understandable and maintainable.
 Let's look at some possible solutions for Vitest.